schultzca/IcGAN/README.md

 ![A real image is encoded into a latent representation z and conditional information y, and then decoded into a new image.
 We fix z for every row, and modify y for each column to obtain variations in real samples.](https://raw.githubusercontent.com/Guim3/BcGAN/master/images/celeba_samples.png)

-This is the implementation of the IcGAN model proposed for my master dissertation:
+This is the implementation of the IcGAN model proposed in our paper:

+[*Invertible Conditional GANs for image editing.*][0] November 2016.

+This paper is a summarized and updated version of my master thesis, which you can find here:

-[*Invertible Conditional Generative Adversarial Networks.*][1] Guim Perarnau.
-September 2016.
+[*Master thesis: Invertible Conditional Generative Adversarial Networks.*][1] September 2016.

 The baseline used is the [Torch implementation][2] of the [DCGAN by Radford et al][3].